 Before you begin, you may wish to consider whether you have grounds to make a challenge.

-Whether or not any of the grounds for making a challenge apply we can cancel the PCN and refund any sum paid to it on account of the PCN amount if there are, in the particular circumstances of the case, compelling reasons to do so.
-If you feel we should consider any mitigating circumstances then please provide details in the appropriate section of the PCN challenge form.
+Whether or not any of the grounds for making a challenge apply NCP can cancel the PCN and refund any sum paid to it on account of the PCN amount if there are, in the particular circumstances of the case, compelling reasons to do so.
+If you feel NCP should consider any mitigating circumstances then please provide details in the appropriate section of the PCN challenge form.